Ghost town: Human intervention and infrastructure

 Prior to the Turkish invasion of Cyprus in 1974, Varosha, now falling into ruin, was a modern tourist area.

 Railroads and roads bypassing or no longer reaching a town can also create a ghost town.
-This was the case in many of the ghost towns along Ontario's historic Opeongo Line, and along U.S. Route 66 after motorists bypassed the latter on the faster moving highways I-44 and I-40.
-Some ghost towns were founded along railways where steam trains would stop at periodic intervals for repairs or to take on water, but dieselization or electrification negated the need for the trains to stop.
+This was the case in many of the ghost towns along Ontario's historic Opeongo Line and along U.S. Route 66 after motorists bypassed the latter on the faster-moving highways I-44 and I-40.
+Some ghost towns were founded along railways where steam trains would stop at periodic intervals for repairs or to take on water, but dieselisation or electrification negated the need for the trains to stop.
 Amboy, California, was part of one such series of villages along the Atlantic and Pacific Railroad across the Mojave Desert.
 In other cases, railroads replaced rivers or canals as the primary means of overland transport, causing the decline of towns that depended on river or canal traffic; one such town was Granville, Indiana, located on the Wabash and Erie Canal.

-River re-routing is another factor, one example being the towns along the Aral Sea.
+River rerouting is another factor, one example being the towns along the Aral Sea.

 Ghost towns may be created when land is expropriated by a government, and residents are required to relocate.
 One example is the village of Tyneham in Dorset, England, acquired during World War II to build an artillery range.

 A similar situation occurred in the U.S. when NASA acquired land to construct the John C. Stennis Space Center (SSC), a rocket testing facility in Hancock County, Mississippi (on the Mississippi side of the Pearl River, which is the Mississippi–Louisiana state line).
 This required NASA to acquire a large (approximately 34 sqmi) buffer zone because of the loud noise and potential dangers associated with testing such rockets.
 Five thinly populated rural Mississippi communities (Gainesville, Logtown, Napoleon, Santa Rosa, and Westonia), plus the northern portion of a sixth (Pearlington), along with 700 families in residence, had to be completely relocated away from the facility.

 Akarmara, a mining town in Abkhazia/Georgia, was abandoned in the early 1990s due to the War in Abkhazia.

 Sometimes the town might cease to officially exist, but the physical infrastructure remains.
-For example, the five Mississippi communities that had to be abandoned to build SSC still have remnants of those communities within the facility itself.
+For instance, the facility itself still contains remnants of the five Mississippi communities abandoned for the construction of SSC.
 These include city streets, now overgrown with forest flora and fauna, and a one-room schoolhouse.
 Another example of infrastructure remaining is the former town of Weston, Illinois, that voted itself out of existence and turned the land over for construction of the Fermi National Accelerator Laboratory.
-Many houses and even a few barns remain, used for housing visiting scientists and storing maintenance equipment, while roads that used to cross through the site have been blocked off at the edges of the property, with gatehouses or barricades to prevent unsupervised access.
+Many houses and even a few barns remain, used for housing visiting scientists and storing maintenance equipment, while roads that used to cross through the site have been blocked off at the edges of the property with gatehouses or barricades to prevent unsupervised access.

 Flooding by dams

-Construction of dams has produced ghost towns that have been left underwater.
+The construction of dams has left ghost towns submerged.
 Examples include: